baasbank/output1/README.md

 ![image](https://user-images.githubusercontent.com/26189554/49341305-ad94f280-f64b-11e8-9e64-a7ef0eeb59b2.png)

 #### 6. ADD SOME PROJECT METADATA
-Since the set up is automated, rather than ask for username and password during the setup process, the setup_wordpress.sh script gets that information from the Project Metadata and uses that.
+Since the set up is automated, rather than ask for username and password during the setup process, the setup_wordpress.sh script gets that information from the Project Metadata and uses that to set up MySQL.
 Follow the steps below to add metadata:

 a.
 Click on the menu icon > Compute Engine > Metadata